miroapp/app-examples/examples/node-webhooks/README.md

 # 🏃🏽‍♂️ Run the app locally <a name="run"></a>

-1. Create a new Miro app on [developers.miro.com](https://developers.miro.com/).
-This will take you to the app settings page.
-There you will find the `MIRO_CLIENT_ID` and `MIRO_CLIENT_SECRET` to be added to your `.env` file.
-Ensure that `boards:read` scope is checked, and then go ahead and install the app on your developer team.
-You will get an **access token** which you will need later to authenticate the creation of your webhook subscription.
+1. **Create a Miro app** on [developers.miro.com](https://developers.miro.com/).
+This will take you to the app settings page, where you will find the `MIRO_CLIENT_ID` and `MIRO_CLIENT_SECRET`.
+These need to be added to your `.env` file.

+   - Ensure the `boards:read` scope is checked.
+   - Install the app on your developer team.
+You will get an **access token**, which is required later to authenticate your webhook subscription.

 2. In a new terminal session, run: